-These FREE eGuides contain strategies and tactics from Donn's coaching, masterclasses, seminars, and consulting programs.
+These FREE eGuides contain ideas, strategies, and tactics from Donn's coaching, masterclasses, seminars, and consulting programs.
 Some have appeared in FRAUD Magazine.
-The information in them will help you hone your leadership, influence, and communication skills to accelerate your personal and professional development as fraud investigators.
-Each topic can be bundled as a general session and a corresponding deeper dive breakout session — a great idea and value for your association conference.
+The information in them will help you hone your leadership, influence, and communication skills to accelerate your personal and professional development.

 The Belief Continuum is a model that explains how people's beliefs evolve over time.
 Whether you’re trying to get hired, win a promotion, sign a new client or land that huge consulting gig, you have opportunities along the way of gaining converts to your value and branded expertise as you move through a Belief Continuum in a hiring, negotiation, or contract cycle.
 Learn how this psychological bias can work in your favor with decision makers.